YeahNahCunt/CUNTS-BOT-1.0/READMe.md

 3. Pull IslamQa home page questions (see *help)

+4. Some fun SFW games and commands have been added (see *help)

 ## **Things to fix and I want to add**:

-2. Fix " list index out of range " Index error for some subs when it cannot find an image **Current Focus**
+1. Fix " list index out of range " Index error for some subs when it cannot find an image **Current Focus**
             - make it either loop to try again or print error for user to try again **Current Focus**

-4. Add Games (8ball, question games etc.)

-5. Add More SFW commands
+2. Add More SFW commands

-6. Down the line add Sripture query functions to Bible, Quran, Gurbani etc. (To cater to my server users)
+3. Down the line add Sripture query functions to Bible, Quran, Gurbani etc. (To cater to my server users)

-7. Add search functionality to the IsalamQa query **Current Focus**
+4. Add search functionality to the IsalamQa query **Current Focus**